 How Much Do You Earn With Schwab Certificate of Deposits Over Time?

 As with any CD, investing for the long term will usually generate the highest return.
 Through Schwab's marketplace, you can open CDs with terms ranging from a few days to several years.
 However, interest does not compound in the CD.
 So you end up getting your principal plus interest delivered to your brokerage account.
 Thus, your return would be the same each year.
 Nonetheless, Schwab still offers higher CD rates than a lot of the competition, so you could earn a large amount by making a large deposit.

 Compare Charles Schwab Bank to Other Competitive Offers

 How Schwab’s CD Rates Compare to Other Banks

 Schwab doesn’t have its own CDs.
 Instead, it offers CDs other banks issue.
 However, you’d likely find stronger interest rates by opening a CD through Schwab than you would opening it directly through a bank.
 Other financial institutions such as Vanguard and Fidelity offer these types of CDs as well.
 Across the board, however, interest rates tied to the CDs these firms have are higher than those most banks offer.
 In comparison, they tend to offer similar CD rates.
 If you want a bit more flexibility, you can use our CD comparison tool to evaluate options across the banking industry.

 You should get a Schwab CD if you’re willing to invest a large amount of money for the mid- to long-term as this would earn you the highest return.
 But because Schwab offers so many CDs through its platform, you’re likely to find something that meets your needs.

-But if you want expert guidance on CD investing, you should contact a qualified financial advisor.
+But if you want guidance on CD investing, you should contact a qualified financial advisor.
 If you’ve never reached out to one before, you can use our SmartAdvisor tool.
-It asks you a few simple questions in order to link you to advisors in your area based on your unique needs.
+It asks you a few simple questions in order to link you to advisors that serve your area.